-Dog food in cages is picked up before the shelter closes each night, with the exception of food for puppies and nursing mothers.
+Dog food in cages is picked up before the shelter closes each night, with the exception of food for puppies and nursing mothers or at the discretion of BARCS Veterinarians.

 Dishes and enrichment items brought to the kitchen for washing are emptied of all food and organic matter before being placed on counters.
 All food is stored in sealed containers, including dog and cat treats.